jcumoletti/AngularExample/README.md

 ## Thought Process

 I have extensive experience working with Javascript and many front end libraries and frameworks.
-My exposure to Angular has been limitted so I started the project with a Google search `Great Angular boilerplate apps`. ngBoilerplate instantly stood out and it only took a few minutes to set up their sample app and get started.
+My exposure to Angular has been limited so I started the project with a Google search `Great Angular boilerplate apps`. ngBoilerplate instantly stood out and it only took a few minutes to set up their sample app and get started.
 I have kept the ngBoilerplate README below.

-When developing this I applied my personal phylosophy I refer to as the `2 Hour, 2 Day, 2 Week` approach.
+When developing this I applied my personal philosophy I refer to as the `2 Hour, 2 Day, 2 Week` approach.
 While I love to do the cool stuff scope creep can explode a project so I like to define 3 goals.
 The basic `2 Hour` approach is focusing on satisfying the requirements of the project as simple as possible.
 Then define the `2 Day` goal.
-This is generally the low hanging fruit that is the easiest tasks to complete that add the most benifit to the project.
+This is generally the low hanging fruit that is the easiest tasks to complete that add the most benefit to the project.
 The `2 Week Goal` is the more ambitious vision that starts getting you excited to work on.

-Working from this perspective I can complete the `2 hour` approach but try to make sure that the code is flexible enough to accomodate for the more ambitious versions later without having to throw out code.
+Working from this perspective I can complete the `2 hour` approach but try to make sure that the code is flexible enough to accommodate for the more ambitious versions later without having to throw out code.

 To get more specific. `2 Hour` meant not supporting persistent storage.
 Since the obvious addition was persistent storage in the `2 Week` vision I left code to easily add that in.

 ## Problems

-Moving forward with this the only structural problem I see is that I dont have the factory for the entries in a more globally accessable area.
+Moving forward with this the only structural problem I see is that I dont have the factory for the entries in a more globally accessible area.
 More than likely any additional views would also want access to this data.

 # [ngBoilerplate](http://joshdmiller.github.com/ng-boilerplate) [![Build Status](https://api.travis-ci.org/ngbp/ngbp.png?branch=v0.3.2-release)](https://travis-ci.org/ngbp/ngbp)